1102568869/family/README.md

 # --depth 1 removes all but one .git commit history
 git clone --depth 1 https://github.com/1102568869/family.git

-# create database family and run sql/init.sql to create tables;
+# create database family and run sql/init.sql to create tables and insert data necessary;

 # replace url/username/password with your database config in application.yml;